add contact to address book

 View Curriculum Vitae

 Valerie Traub's research concerns gender and sexuality in early modern England.
 She is the author of The Renaissance of Lesbianism in Early Modern England, which won the best book of 2002 award from the Society for the Study of Early Modern Women.
 Other books include Desire & Anxiety: Circulations of Sexuality in Shakespearean Drama (1992) and two co-edited collections: Feminist Readings of Early Modern Culture: Emerging Subjects (1996) and Gay Shame (2009).
-Her current projects are entitled Mapping Embodiment in the Early Modern West: A Prehistory of Normality, which analyzes the emergence of new discourses of gender, sexuality, race, and class in sixteenth- and seventeenth-century anatomical and cartographic illustrations; and Making Sexual Knowledge: Thinking Sex with the Early Moderns.
-She sits on the advisory boards of PMLA, GLQ, and Studies in English Literature.
+Her most recent book, Making Sexual Knowledge: Thinking Sex with the Early Moderns, will be published by University of Pennsylvania Press in 2015.
+She is currently at work on another project on discourses of gender, sexuality, race, and class in sixteenth- and seventeenth-century anatomical and cartographic illustrations, entitled Mapping Embodiment in the Early Modern West: A Prehistory of Normality.
 She is the recipient of the John D’Arms Award for graduate mentoring and the Distinguished Faculty Achievement Award.

 Lane Hall Room 1122204 S. State St.